daphnelee3/mastermind/README.md

 ![gameplay page](/public/gameplay-screenshot.png)

 Upon submitting a guess, the *handleSumbit* method checks for a few possible cases.
 First, whether the current guess is a valid 4 numbers chosen.
-Then if there are no more attempts left going forward, status changes 'won' or 'lost' and a 'Play Again' button appears to reset the game for another round.
+Then if there are no more attempts left going forward, the *status* state changes to 'won' or 'lost' and a 'Play Again' button appears if one chooses to reset the game for another round.

-Lastly, if status is still in playing mode, the current guess and proper feedback is populated into the history object.
-The history object is then pushed into the *previousAttempts* array so the player may keep track of prior guesses and number of attempts decrements.
+Lastly, if *status* is still in 'playing' mode, the current guess and proper feedback is populated into the history object.
+The history object is then pushed into the *previousAttempts* array so the player may keep track of prior guesses.
+Number of attempts also then updates by decrementing by 1.

 <!-- ![walkthrough](/public/mastermind_demo.gif)  doesn't work :(-->